Landlord Insurance Spain

 Financial Protection

 Tourist rental licence in Valencia?
-If your Costa Blanca property has a licencia turística (VT registration), you have specific liability obligations under Valencian regional law.
-Our Generali landlord policies are structured to meet these requirements.
-Call 966 461 625 for advice.
+If your Costa Blanca property has a licencia turística (VUT / VT registration), it carries specific civil-liability obligations under Valencian regional law and needs a dedicated policy.
+See our Tourist Rental Insurance page, or call 966 461 625 for advice.

 Long-Term vs Tourist Rental — Which Insurance Do You Need?